đź“š Using Prompts, Features as Tools and Knowledge

 definition shapes the personalization capabilities of the

-LLM-driven chatbot by providing: - feature enriched prompts with
+LLM-driven chatbot by providing:

-specific instructions on how the LLM should respond. - features as
+- feature enriched prompts with specific instructions on how the LLM should respond.

-user. - knowledge it has access to when responding to the user.
+- knowledge it has access to when responding to the user.

 The context